 When creating a service, it's useful to try thinking as a psychologist first─analyzing, understanding and finding out what characteristics are actually meaningful for people independent of their age.

 When it comes to building a perception of enrolling in a bank, a significant meaning lies not only in the sense of the year that the person was born, but a much bigger sense behind the context of people's lives.
-It's crucial to take into account the radical differences between their previous experiences that have shaped how each of them perceive the world of today.
+It's crucial to take into account the radical differences between their previous experiences that have shaped how each of them perceive the world of today and digital channels banking.

 As it turns out, 60% of surveyed participants did remember opening their first bank account and did it by visiting a banking branch.
 For the people of Generations Y and Z, they shared mostly similar memories and emotions about this experience.
 For them, it started by visiting the branch together with a parent, providing the password to a bank employee, signing legal documents and waiting until the process was complete.